songlinxu/EduTwin/README.md

 ## Introduction

-This is the code implementation for experiment running and figure drawing in the paper: "Leveraging generative artificial intelligence to simulate student learning behavior".
+This is the code implementation for experiment running and figure drawing in the paper: "Exploring Human-AI alignment in dynamics of student behaviors and learning success".

 ## Instruction